yechengxi/deconvolution/README.md

 What we want to do is a deconvolution that recovers the clear/white signal I=inv(K)*B. And we use this deconvolved signal for kernel learning in the CNN.
 The blur calculated from the blurred observation using the square root of the covariance.

+ ### What is the walltime?

+On ImageNet dataset, we benchmark the walltime with 1 GTX1080Ti GPU and 16 CPUs.
+It takes 1 hour/epoch to train a regular ResNet-18.
+It takes 1 hour and 3 minutes to train the same network with network deconvolution.

+In the latest update, we introduce a sampling trick for acceleration.
+Note that the covariance matrix is usually small compared to the number of pixels involved in a batch of data.
+By default we use a 3x subsampling when calculating the covariance matrix.
+Experimentally we notice this does not reduce the quality.
+Instead, it allows us to split data over fewer GPUs and improve the quality.

  ## Environment

  Our code was developed and requires Ubuntu 14 or greater, and python 3.5 or greater.